 The Republican establishment should have learned something major.

-Let's go to Sunday morning, Fox News Sunday.
+Let's go to Sunday morning, Fox News Sunday, Mitch Daniels, the governor of Indiana.

 Chris Wallace said, is this some sort of watershed that we're seeing right now?

-Or voters across the country giving state and local officials the green light to go after or at least curtail public unions?
+Are voters across the country giving state and local officials the green light to go after or at least curtail public unions?

-You know, there's a reason that defenders of labor from Franklin Roosevelt to George Meaney to many others always said that unionism had no place in the public sector, that it was a necessary freedom in the private sector, but that it was a bad idea in government.
+You know, there's a reason that defenders of labor from Franklin Roosevelt to George Meany to many others always said that unionism had no place in the public sector, that it was a necessary freedom in the private sector, but that it was a bad idea in government.

 Are you saying that you would like to see no public worker unions?